googleapis/python-api-core/docs/auth.rst

 If your application is not running on a Google Virtual Machine Environment, you need a Service Account.
 See `Creating a Service Account`_.

-.. _Creating a Service Acount: https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating
+.. _Creating a Service Account: https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating

 Using Google Compute Engine
 ---------------------------